The evolution of binary neutron star post-merger remnants: a review

-Magnetic winding, the magnetorotational instability, and turbulence can subsequently amplify the field to~$\gtrsim\unit[10^{16}]{G}$ on short timescales~\cite{duez06a, duez06b, zrake13, siegel13, ciolfi19}.
-It is worth noting that these latter effects are well-beyond the resolution limit of current numerical simulations~\cite{baiotti17,kiuchi18}, implying quantitative evolution of the star's magnetic-field growth should not be trusted.
+Recently, numerical simulations with a resolution $\sim\unit[37]{m}$ (cf. typical resolutions $\gtrsim\unit[120]{m}$) show amplifications up to $10^{5}$ times the seed field~\citep{aquileramiret20}.
+This resolution is considered adequate for resolving the Kelvin-Helmholtz instability.
+Magnetic winding, the magneto-rotational instability, and turbulence can subsequently amplify the field to~$\gtrsim\unit[10^{16}]{G}$ on short timescales~\citeg{duez06a, duez06b, zrake13, siegel13}.
+It is worth noting that these latter effects are beyond the resolution limit of current numerical simulations~\cite{baiotti17,kiuchi18}, in particular with respect to MRI-driven turbulence, implying quantitative evolution of the star's magnetic-field growth should not be trusted.

 Most numerical-relativity simulations are performed under the assumption of ideal magnetohydrodynamics, where infinite conductivity of the fluid implies the magnetic field is frozen into the dynamic fluid.
 However, the hot remnant should almost certainly have regions of finite conductivity, implying flux freezing is not the correct assumption.
 The scarce numerical-relativity simulations of post-merger remnants that \textit{include} the effects of resistive magnetohydrodynamics in the core indeed show the expected result that the magnetic field lags behind the fluid~\cite{dionysopoulou15}.
 This implies that magnetic winding is less efficient than previously believed, and the Alfv\'en timescale of Eq.~\ref{eq:Alfven} should be taken as a rough \textit{lower} bound for the quenching of differential rotation through magnetic-field winding.